FAQs - Workers' Compensation

 2. State law says I may provide information regarding an injured workers' previous condition, which is not directly related to the claim for compensation, to an employer or insurer if I obtain the workers' written release.
 Am I permitted to make this disclosure under the HIPAA Privacy Rule?

 Yes.
-A covered entity may disclose protected health information where the individual's written authorization has been obtained, consistent with the Privacy Rule's requirements at 45 CFR 164.508.
+A covered entity may disclose protected health information where the individual's written authorization has been obtained, consistent with the Privacy Rule's requirements at See Summary of the HIPAA Privacy Rule.
 A covered entity would be permitted to make the above disclosure if the individual signed such an authorization.

 Return To Questions